 JDBC-based load balancing

-In Hologres V1.3 and later, you can use JDBC to configure multiple read-only secondary instances to implement simple load balancing.
+Starting from V1.3, Hologres lets you configure multiple read-only secondary instances in JDBC to support simple load balancing.
 For more information, see JDBC-based load balancing.